nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/bluetooth/ble_peer_manager.rst

    :local:
    :depth: 2

-The Peer Manager library handles Bluetooth LE link security procedures and can be used to initiate pairing, bonding, and encryption, as well as to manage device whitelists.
+The Peer Manager library handles Bluetooth LE link security procedures and can be used to initiate pairing, bonding, and encryption, as well as to manage device allow lists.

 Overview
 ********